Rabiya-Abdulnassir/climate-challenge-week0/README.md

-Step 3: Commit your changescommit the 3 convetional messages git add . git commit -m "Add environment setup and project structure" then push to the bracnh and mearge them by comparing wait for ci check ups
+Step 3: Commit your changescommit the 3 convetional messages git add . git commit -m "Add environment setup and project structure" then push to the bracnh and mearge them by comparing pull reguest wait for ci check ups